-Certainly, none of this should be surprising to anyone who has properly digested the semiotics of the title “Rogue Warrior” – the autobiography of SEAL Team Six founder Richard Marcinko – whose unit now stands accused of a post-mortem practice called “canoeing” described as “a ritualised form of enemy mutilation”.
+Certainly, none of this should be surprising to anyone who has properly digested the semiotics of the title “Rogue Warrior” – the autobiography of SEAL Team Six founder Richard Marcinko.
+Today SEAL Team Six now stands accused of a post-mortem practice called “canoeing” – described as “a ritualised form of enemy mutilation”.

-It’s important to point out that the autonomous and selective nature of special forces in and of itself, does not necessarily “cause” a war crime situation to occur.
-Special forces selection courses specifically seek to identify professional integrity in an individual – meaning that the ethical caliber of the average soldier may be higher than in a regular military unit (the definition of “caliber” here is of course up for debate).
+It’s important to point out that the autonomous and selective nature of special forces in and of itself, does not necessarily “cause” a war crime situation.
+Special forces selection courses specifically seek to identify professional integrity in an individual – meaning that the caliber of the average soldier may be higher than in a regular military unit (the definition of “caliber” here is of course up for debate).

 Another factor to consider (but only in some cases) is that of exhaustion.
-Battle fatigue, as well as the prevalence of post-traumatic stress disorder (PTSD) resulting from over a decade-and-a-half of sustained combat operations surely plays a role here, especially when one considers that many of the soldiers in the reporting were involved in nightly raids six-days-a-week on up to eight back-to-back tours in heavily-contested parts of Afghanistan, it is possible to imagine a situation in which some soldiers simply “ceased being good”.
+Battle fatigue, as well as the prevalence of post-traumatic stress disorder (PTSD) resulting from over a decade-and-a-half of sustained combat operations might also play a role.
+When one considers that many of the soldiers in the reporting were involved in nightly raids six-days-a-week on up to eight back-to-back tours in heavily-contested parts of Afghanistan, it is possible to imagine a situation in which some soldiers simply “ceased being good”.

-Indeed, “moral injury” – which social psychiatrist Brett Litz contends is caused by transgressions against deeply-held ethical and cultural norms – could be linked to the “un-truing” of a soldier’s moral compass.
+“Moral injury” – which social psychiatrist Brett Litz contends is caused by transgressions against deeply-held ethical and cultural norms – could be linked to the “un-truing” of a soldier’s moral compass.
 The relevance of combat stress and moral exhaustion is probably relevant for some perpetrators but irrelevant for others (for example, soldiers on their first tour to Afghanistan.

 In any case, the causes of deviant behavior in wartime are complex and multifarious.
 Few of the mentioned causes, in isolation, seem sufficient to produce a war crime situation although “isolation” itself – both geographic and cultural – seem a necessary condition for a perpetrator to escape accountability and oversight.

 Either way, a breakdown of discipline and a dearth in restraint is at fault here – two battlefield phenomena from which no one – least of all, a professionalised military with a reputation to maintain – stands to benefit.
-Ultimately, when the application of force – that is, killing – becomes not merely a means to an end but rather the end itself, a military force will tend to find itself increasingly less useful to the government it serves.
-If the allegations are telling of the larger state of affairs within the units in question, Australia and New Zealand’s special forces are heading that way.
+Ultimately, when violence becomes an end rather than a means, a military force will tend to find itself increasingly less useful to the government it serves.
+If the allegations are telling of the larger state of affairs within the units in question, Australia’s special forces are heading that way.